-Dr Jigar Shah has 16 years of teaching and 8 months of industrial experience.
-He is author and co-author of around 65 research and review papers presented at International and National conferences including International conferences at Washington DC, USA (2011), and at Vancouver, Canada (2016), with international travel grants (Total Rs.4,50,000/-) received from Indian Govt.
+Dr Jigar Shah has 17 years of teaching and 8 months of industrial experience.
+He is author and co-author of around 70 research and review papers presented at International conferences including conferences at Washington DC, USA (2011), and Vancouver, Canada (2016), with international travel grants (Total Rs.4,50,000/-) received from Govt.
 Agencies like SERB, DST, CICS and ICMR respectively.
 He received the "Best Presentation Award" at an International conference in Canada.
-He has published 46 research and review papers in high impact factor Journals (total impact factor more than 130, total citations more than 450 and h-index is 13).
-He has written 04 book chapters and 01book, with highly reputed publishers like CRC Press, Taylor and Francis, John Wiley & sons, etc. He had successfully completed the research project sponsored by GUJCOST (worth Rs.
-7,00,000) and received various research grants from Nirma University (total Rs.
-3,00,000).
+He has published 54 research and review papers in high impact factor Journals (total impact factor more than 200, total citations more than 801 and h-index is 17).
+He has written 04 book chapters and 01 book, with highly reputed publishers like CRC Press, Taylor and Francis, John Wiley & sons, etc. He had successfully completed the research project sponsored by GUJCOST (worth Rs.
+7,00,000), received various research grants from Nirma University (total Rs.
+5,00,000) and international grants as coinvesitgator (total Rs.21,00,000) from agencies of King of Saudi Arabia.
 He is a recognized PhD, PG Guide at Nirma University.
+He has submitted 03 patents to Indian Patent Office for publications.
 His area of interest is Novel drug delivery systems.
-He is an academic editor, toic editor and reviewer of the various reputed International Journals of Elsevier, Springer, Bentham Science, Frontiers, Informa Healthcare and Wiley etc. He is a recipient of GOLD MEDAL in M. Pharm. programme in the year 2004 and 2005.
+He is an academic editor, toic editor and reviewer of the various reputed International Journals of Elsevier, Springer, Bentham Science, Frontiers, Informa Healthcare and Wiley etc. He is invited for research grant review by QNRF, and Ajman University, UAE.
+He is a recipient of GOLD MEDAL in M. Pharm. programme in the year 2004 and 2005.
 He has received many awards and prizes for best research papers in the paper presentation category.
-He is felicitated a number of times for "Outstanding Performance" as a faculty and researcher for the years 2012, 2014 and 2017 during foundation day at Nirma University.
-He is a member of various international and national pharmacy societies like AAPS, CRS, IPA, APTI, ISTE, IPGA, SPER, and IHPA.
+He is felicitated a number of times for "Outstanding Performance" as a faculty and researcher for the years 2012, 2014, 2017, 2020, 2021 during foundation day at Nirma University.
+He is a member of various international and national pharmacy societies like AAPS, CRS, WASET, IPA, APTI, ISTE, IPGA, SPER, and IHPA.